PauliinaV/Short_Story_Reading_Behaviour_Public/README.md

 All of the files have been written and planned by P.T.E.
 Vuorinen.

+Please refer to the journal article and supplementary materials for more information.

 Please cite as:
 Vuorinen, Tatler, & Keller. (in prep).
-Tracking e-Reading Behaviour: Uncovering the Effects of Task Context, Electronic Experience, and Motivation.
+Tracking e-Reading Behaviour: Uncovering the Effects of Task Context, Electronic Experience, and Motivation. *Frontiers in Education, XX*(XX), p XX-XX. doi: 10.3389/feduc.2023.1302701

 ## Folder set up